3.6 Quantitative Assessment

 transaction.

-entity (or a reporting unit), deferred income taxes shall be included in the
+amount of an entity (or a reporting unit), deferred income taxes shall be

-carrying amount of an entity (or the reporting unit), regardless of whether
+included in the carrying amount of an entity (or the reporting unit),

-the fair value of the entity (or the reporting unit) will be determined
+regardless of whether the fair value of the entity (or the reporting unit)

-assuming it would be bought or sold in a taxable or nontaxable transaction.”
+will be determined assuming it would be bought or sold in a taxable or

-This guidance is the same as for entities that are applying the general
+nontaxable transaction.”
+This guidance is the same as for entities that are

-goodwill accounting model.
-See Section 2.7.1.4 for more
+applying the general goodwill accounting model.
+See Section 2.7.1.4 for

-income tax effect from any tax deductible goodwill on the carrying amount of
+consider the income tax effect from any tax deductible goodwill on the

-the entity (or the reporting unit), if applicable, in accordance with
+carrying amount of the entity (or the reporting unit), if applicable, in

-guidance is also the same as for entities that are applying the general
+impairment loss.”
+This guidance is also the same as for entities that are

-goodwill accounting model.
-See Section 2.4.8.2 for more
+applying the general goodwill accounting model.
+See Section 2.4.8.2 for

 3.6.3 Allocating a Goodwill Impairment Loss